rhblind/rhblind.github.io/content/posts/config.md

       menu-bar-mode nil
       scroll-bar-mode nil)

-;; Reduce the frequency of which Emacs performs garbage collection during startup (setq gc-cons-percentage 0.6)

 ;; Increase the amount of data Emacs reads from processes (setq read-process-output-max (* 3 1024 1024)) ;; 3mb